mohaseeb/beam-nuggets/README.md

 * Summarize the investigation of using Source/Sink Vs ParDo for IO
 * Check JdbcIO for inspiration for WriteToRelationalDB/ReadToRelationalDB
 * unit tests
-* All WriteToRelationalDB user to fully configure new Tables
+* Enable WriteToRelationalDB user to fully configure new Tables creation
 * WriteToRelationalDB Support specifying primary key(s) when writing to new table
 * Sql queries support in ReadToRelationalDB